 V. Watch the video until 00:45 again and fill in the gaps with the words from it.

 Britain today is a multicultural island, with a native population a rich heritage of Anglo-Norman, Celtic, Latin and French tradition, in addition to a more recent extremely and equally British culture from the various that now call this island home, namely Indian, Caribbean, Polish, Slovakian and Nigerian to name but a few.
 The past of course was no different.
 While the names of these groups may have differed, and their geographic was somewhat nearer to the island than the of modernity, nevertheless the British have a proud heritage of being made up from people.
-This video will look into the history of the migrations of the perhaps the most important group in English history - The Anglo-Saxons.
+This video will look into the history of the migrations of perhaps the most important group in the English history - The Anglo-Saxons.

 Total Questions: 0